yeslogic/prince-docs/docs/troubleshooting.md

 When running into trouble with Prince, the first thing you should do is to check for any errors.
 These can be found in the Prince output log.

 When launching Prince from the command line, Prince will print any error or warning messages directly to the console, prefixed with `error:` or `warning:` messages.
-The level of verbosity, or a log file where to print all output, can be controlled with a few command-line .
-A more advanced control of the output is given by the .
+The level of verbosity, or a log file where to print all output, can be controlled with a few command-line [Logging Options](doc-latest/doc-refs.html#cmd-logging).
+A more advanced control of the output is given by the [Structured Log](doc-latest/cmd-control.html#structured-log).

 When using the Prince GUI, the output log is printed to the log window on the bottom left of the main GUI window.